-The following table sets forth the aggregate compensation we paid or accrued on behalf of all persons who served as Alon Blue Square directors or senior management for services they rendered Alon Blue Square and its subsidiaries, for the year ended December 31, 2013.
+The following table sets forth the aggregate compensation we paid or accrued on behalf of all persons who served as our directors or senior management for services they rendered us and our subsidiaries, for the year ended December 31, 2014.
 The table also includes compensation to individuals who ceased to serve as directors or executive officers during the year.

-Salaries, fees, expenses, directors' Pension, retirement fees, commissions and bonuses and similar benefits (in millions) (in millions) All directors, senior management and Acting Chairman as a group \$4.1 (NIS 14.3) \$ 0.4 (NIS 1.4)
+laries, fees, expenses, directors' ees, commissions and bonuses Pension, retirement and similar benefits (in millions) (in millions) All directors, senior management and Acting Chairman as a group \$ 4.9 (NIS 19.1) \$ 0.4 (NIS 1.7